Linear-Quadratic Mean Field Control with Non-Convex Data: Solving Problem (MF)

-The system above is a coupled FBSDE system driven by the common noise $W^0$ only.
-It is non-degenerate if $\sigma_0>0$.
+The system above is a coupled FBSDE system driven only by the common noise $W^0$.
+It is non-degenerate if $\sigma_0\neq0$.
 We shall follow the ideas in \cite{delarue2002existence,ma1994four} to show that it is globally well-posed.
-Before stating the theorem, we introduce the following assumption: